 Terms of Reference:

-The SSEC shall develop, not later than December 31, 2019, terms of reference for the committee.
-If no such agreement can be reached the SSEC shall make recommendations to the provincial parties.
+The SSEC shall update, not later than January 31, 2023 the terms of reference for the committee.
+If no such agreement can be reached the SSEC shall make recommendations to the Provincial Labour Management Committee (PLMC).

 Funding: